MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-G-Payments-Part-D-Plan-Sponsors-For-Qualified-Prescription-Drug-Coverage/section-423.360.md

 (b) *General rule.* If a Part D sponsor has identified that it has received an overpayment, the Part D sponsor must report and return that overpayment in the form and manner set forth in this section.

-(c) *Identified overpayment.* The Part D sponsor has identified an overpayment when the Part D sponsor has determined, or should have determined through the exercise of reasonable diligence, that the Part D sponsor has received an overpayment.
+(c) *Identified overpayment.* The Part D sponsor has identified an overpayment when the Part D sponsor knowingly receives or retains an overpayment.
+The term “knowingly” has the meaning set forth in 31 U.S.C.
+3729(b)(1)(A).

 (d) *Reporting and returning of an overpayment.* A Part D sponsor must report and return any overpayment it received no later than 60 days after the date on which it identified it received an overpayment.